gabriel-hook/contest-of-champions/README.md

 >
 > USE THIS FOR YOUR MULTIPLE ARENA TEAMS.

-Distinct
-> I built an experimental algorithm that dissects the graph of synergies to pick teams.
-I still need to work on it to make it better but it is the fastest of the 3.
-It should almost pick teams comparable to shuffle, but it will always get the same result.
-Use this is you want to possibly see alternatives to the shuffle results.

 ### Guide Page

   These pages give details on each champion: abilities, styles, synergies and availablity in crystals.